axelvaldez/radical-companies/_posts/RADICAL COMPANIES/EN/2022-03-16-RADICAL-COMPANIES-impatient.markdown

     Next is KIM with 200 RADs and takes $2500 in PRI.
 JULIO who has 150 RADs and takes $4000 in PRI.
     Next is JULIO with 130 RADs and takes $4000 in PRI.
     The sixth column is labeled ANITA who has 300 RADs and takes $1000 in PRI.
     The graph shows a box labeled PRI ACCOUNT which is mostly filled with red liquid (an RADICAL investment).
 Below it are vertical boxes representing the PRIs taken by SALIM, DALIAH, ALICIA, KIM, JULIO, and ANITA.
-ALICIA takes the  largest PRI with $5000 and ANITA the smallest with $1000" title="RADICAL Distribution">
+ALICIA takes the  largest PRI with $5000 and ANITA the smallest with $1000" title="RADICAL DISTRIBUTIONS">
    </p>
    <p>We had a lot of back and forth over the <em>PRI Account</em> being a <em>personal</em> debt.
 Why not have it be a shared debt?
 The problem is that this may work for small groups, but it doesn’t scale well.
 In a large group, it would make co-owners responsible for debt accumulated by people they don’t know.
 They would want to know things like “Why is Julio’s PRI so high?”
 On the other hand, as a personal debt, everybody can figure out what works for them and decide accordingly.
 Maybe Julio doesn’t feel good about going into so much debt and brings down his PRI after realizing that he had jacked it up out of unexamined fears.
 Or maybe he is helping pay for his sister’s school and is willing to bear the debt for a while longer.</p>
    <p>If you are thinking that this process takes a lot of time, you’re right.
 But it is cheaper and healthier than  leaving tension to fester.
 That anger and bottled up frustration translates to less engaged people and less trust within the team.
 This is very expensive and very unhealthy in the long-term (and even in the short-term).</p>